-Name: Rosemarie, Ian & Ajani Hypolite Organization / Group/ Business represented:

-Address Postal Code: Daytime Phone No: Home Phone: Email: Date of Meeting: April 29,2019 Is this an item on the Agenda?
-Yes No Agenda Item No: ☐ I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what action you will be asking Council/Committee to tak (if applicable): Interim By-Law 2019-04 My family of 4 includes two young children 5 and 4 years of age We have outgrown the bungalow and hope to build on our house The hygiene of sharing one bathroom with strangers etc. has become probl We love the area in which we live our kids are enrolled in school and we do not not want to move Most of the homes on our street are two stories (24 in all).
-Our home is one of the smallest on the street The second story would be in line with the aesthetics and feel of the neighborhood My family is kindly requesting consideration for relief from the interim control by-lay 2019-04.
-Do you wish to provide a written or electronic communication or background information Yes No Please submit all materials at least 5 days before the meeting.
+Name: Rosemarie, Ian & Ajani Hypolite Organization / Group/ Business represented: Address Postal Code: Daytime Phone No: Home Phone: Email: Date of Meeting: April 29,2019 Is this an item on the Agenda?
+Yes No Agenda Item No: ☐ I request future notification of meetings ■ I wish to address Council / Committee Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable): Interim By-Law 2019-04 My family of 4 includes two young children 5 and 4 years of age We have outgrown the bungalow and hope to build on our house The hygiene of sharing one bathroom with strangers etc. has become problematic.
+We love the area in which we live our kids are enrolled in school and we do Most of the homes on our street are two stories (24 in all).
+Our home is one The second story would be in line with the aesthetics and feel of the neighborhood My family is kindly requesting consideration for relief from the interim control by-lay 2019-04.
+Do you wish to provide a written or electronic communication or background information Yes No Please submit all materials at least 5 days before the meeting a.